tsvetelina-g/safespace/README.md

 ## 👥 Contributors

-Hackathon team members
+- Irina Danailova
+- Sechil Idriz
+- Ivelina Petkova
+- Todor Zaprev
+- Tsvetelina Gadzhelova

-## 🤝 Contributing
+## �� Contributing

 This is a hackathon project.
 If you'd like to improve it, please: